 - Severe pain.

 - A severe illness, especially when symptoms are mainly on one side of the throat.

-If you have repeated (recurring) tonsillitis you may wonder about having your tonsils removed.
-Guidelines suggest it may be an option to have your tonsils removed (tonsillectomy) if you:
+If you have repeated bouts of tonsillitis you may consider having your tonsils removed (tonsillectomy).